andrewplane/Crowdfunding_ETL/README.md

 ## Highlights
 ![ERD](Resources/ERD.jpg)

+- Data was imported from Excel files
+- Data fields with multiple data popints (first and last names or category/subcategory) were seperated into their own fields
+- Date and time information was formated for ease of reading
+- After general cleanup, files were exported into csv format for importing into SQL

 ## Setup
 - Have environment setup to run the jupyter file (*.ipynb)
 - load schema into SQL environment (postgreSQL was used)